jpfleischer/chatgpt_convo_saver/README.md

 beautifulsoup so that in the event your account gets deleted, we can take those generated html files and view simply how the convo went

+but maybe i will add those things later..